 Several of the photos of Halton around the 1940s and 1950s show a mascot goat walking alongside one or other of the Halton bands.
-This was "Aircraftman Second Class" Lewis, but there were different Lewises right up to Lewis VII in the 1980s.
+This was "Aircraftman Second Class" Lewis (or more correctly LEWIS), however there were different Lewises right up to the last - Lewises VI and VII, who both retired in 1993 with the closing of the Apprentices Scheme.
 A "Band Notes" article in the June 1952 Halton Magazine provides some caprine background:

 In the spirited times of Victory and other Parades Lewis I gained rapid and generous promotion to the rank of Flight Sergeant but never changed his religion - Druid — or his number - 295!

 Lewis I, the goat, gets measured up for a bowler hat for his demob pass-out ceremony at RAF Halton in 1948